metal-stack/cli/docs/metalctlv2_ip_create.md

   -h, --help                    help for create
       --name string             name of the ip
-  -p, --project string          project of the ip
+  -n, --network string          network from which the ip should get created -p, --project string          project of the ip
       --skip-security-prompts   skips security prompt for bulk operations --static                  make this ip static